Crisis forces banks to tap ECB dollar funds again

 Fears about the health of euro zone banks heavily exposed to the region's debt crisis has triggered a new wave of unease on financial markets and seen European bank shares lose a third of their value since the start of July.

-On August 17, a single bank borrowed $500 million, the first time the facility was utilized since February.
+On August 17, a single bank borrowed $500 million, the first time the facility was utilised since February.

 The latest use comes just hours after two of France's biggest banks, Societe Generale and Credit Agricole, were downgraded by rating firm Moody's.